justintanner/image-butler/README.md

 # image-butler

-Process images using AWS Lambda instead of on the back-end.
-Creates thumbnails, crops and rotates within an AWS S3 bucket.
+Process images using AWS Lambda freeing your server from running slow, memory intensive image manipulation commands.

+Creates thumbnails, crops and rotates all within an S3 bucket.

 ### Installation